 What does a low hemoglobin level mean?

 A low hemoglobin level is referred to as anemia or low red blood count.
-Lower than normal number of red blood cells is referred to as anemia and hemoglobin level reflects this number.
+A lower than normal number of red blood cells is referred to as anemia and hemoglobin levels reflect this number.
 There are many reasons (causes) for anemia.

 Some of the more common causes of anemia are:

 - loss of blood (traumatic injury, surgery, bleeding, colon cancer, or stomach ulcer),

 - bone marrow problems (replacement of bone marrow by cancer),